uvicpraxis/uvicpraxis.github.io/metadata.md

 * Adaptations, homages, remakes, and remasters
 * Affect, reactions, and visceral connections
 * Agency (character, player, and system)
-* Bad or hostile vibes in games
+* Bad vibes and hostile environments
 * Black people and people of colour in games
-* Character customization and fashion
+* Character customization and fashion in games
 * Chance, randomization, and uncertainty
 * Cheating, cheesing, and making your own fun
 * Choices matter and narrative design
-* Cinematography and cinematics
+* Cinematography and cinematics in games
 * Collaborative and cooperative play
 * Colonization and decolonization in games
-* Combat design and violence
+* Combat design and violence in games
 * Competition and zero-sum games
 * Death, respawning, and game over screens
 * Dialogue, NPC interactions, and round characters
+* Diasporas in games
 * Difficulty, accessibility, and assist modes
 * Disabled people in games
 * Economies, shopkeepers, and monetization